 - Reduce Stress: Stress and anxiety intensify the body’s perception of pain.
 Taking the focus off of one’s pain is the first step towards relaxing.

-Remember Alternative Treatments Are Also Medical Care in Missouri and Kansas
+Alternative Medical Treatments in Missouri and Kansas

 Each person responds to chronic pain treatment differently.
 One method may not be as effective for one individual as it could be for the next.
 Regardless, dwelling on one’s own pain can prolong and even worsen the effects.
 It makes a noticeable difference to choose to live healthier and find solutions to handle the effects of chronic pain one is enduring.
 That doesn’t mean the pain is cured, but rather that life is once again fulfilling despite it.